MyNamesLex/MyNamesLex/README.md

-- I have fun making games with Unity and trying new things out with Game Development! :grin:
+- I have fun making games with Unity and trying new things out

-- Dark Mode = Best Mode :wink:

-- Specs: Intel Core i7-9700, NVIDIA GeForce RTX 2060, VENGEANCE RGB PRO 32GB :smile:
+- RGB makes everything look cool

 ## Stats